nissan-ajith-padmakumar/style-guide/javascript/es6-and-above/destructuring.md

 Use object destructuring when accessing and using multiple properties of an object.

-{% hint style="warning" %}
-Why?
+> Why?
 Destructuring saves you from creating temporary references for those properties.
-{% endhint %}

 ```javascript
 // bad